Klurdy-Studios/3d-voice-fashion-demo/README.md

-# 3dVoiceDemo
+# Voice-Activated Interfaces for 3D

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
 This is a demonstration of using NLP to create voice-activated experiences for viewing 3D products.
 It uses NLP to generate product descriptions and intent recognition to create actions from voice.
 It leverages Web Speech API for text-to-speech.
+Currently tested only on Chrome.

 ## Getting started
-First, amke sure you have Node v14+ installed.
+First, make sure you have Node v14+ installed.
 Then install [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0 in your global environment.
 Finally, clone this repository and install dependencies  by running `npm install` command.

 ## Development server